Thank you for coming to Capitol Day 2023!

 How Can You Help?

-Be a Prayer Warrior
+Be a Prayer Partner

 We created a prayer guide covering the two weeks before Capitol Day and the two weeks after.
 We need everyone to be a prayer warrior, so please take this opportunity to lift Oklahoma’s home educators, our right to parent as we see fit, our legislators, and our state in prayer.
 Visit the Prayer Guide for those twenty-eight days and pray specifically for each day’s suggestion.
 These topics will also pop up on our social media on the appropriate day.
+Sign up below!

-Be a Cookie Baker
+Be a Baker

 Support Capitol Day Financially